Quantumzhao/Atomization/README.md

 ____
 ## Current Progress

 Currently, I am rewriting the underlying architecture of this game, since the previous one is too clumsy and awkward.
-The version after this major refactor would be quite different from the old one.
+The game content after this major refactor would be quite different from the old one.

 # Todo

 - [x] Re-write the in-game event system and the event propagation process
 - [x] Implement a new task sequence.
 All commands given by the player will take effect after go through a task management sequence.
-- [ ] More complicated deployment process
+- [ ] Convert the game object architecture from inheritance oriented to component oriented.
-- [ ] Re-write the whole UI using *UI Engine*.
+- [ ] Modularize the main indices, i.e., each index will become an independent game object, in order to simulate the intricacies between enterprises-governments and/or government departments.

 ___
 **This game is still under development, and tons of bugs exist.
 If you have any problems and ideas about the source code, it is welcomed to be posted in ISSUES**